chinzhengjie/ZJ_Portfolio/Sudoku Project/README.md

 # Sudoku Project

+board must be an array and must be 9x9

 1st attempt: create sudoku solver v1
 - premise is to go through each square in the puzzle and find possible numbers to fill it with
 - find the square with only 1 possible number and fill it first